dianajianu/BlogApi/README.md

 After launching Docker and running the docker-compose file, perform the following steps:

-1. From ~/Blog.Api/Blog.Api Start the server by running
+For starting the server from ~/Blog.Api/Blog.Api run
    - dotnet start
 You can access the Swagger Api at https://localhost:8090/swagger/index.html

-2. From ~/Blog.Api/Blog.Api.Test run the tests by running
+For running the tests from ~/Blog.Api/Blog.Api.Test run
    - dotnet test --logger "console;verbosity=detailed"